 Instructions

-- In a large bowl, mix the sausage, eggs, hashbrowns and salsa.
+- In a large bowl, mix the cooked sausage, eggs, hash browns, and salsa.

-- Add a heaping 1/2 cup of mixture to a burrito and roll it in to shape.
+- Add a heaping 1/2 cup of mixture to each tortilla.
+Sprinkle with cheese and roll it into shape.

 I make them up like this quite a bit, with our without salsa.
 This last time I made the breakfast burritos with ground beef taco meat (kicked up with extra cayenne and a can of green chilies) and topped each with shredded cheddar cheese (after cooling the mixture and before rolling up).
 Wrapped individually in foil, I can pull out what we need from the freezer bag and heat in the oven at 350 for 40 minutes.